 How is this tool different?

 Tools like the xdebug profiler are great, but they add a lot of overhead and are focused on individual requests, and require setup at the server level, which you may not have access to.
-The uncluttered user face of the WP Performance Profiler, is easily navigable, allowing you to get straight to the root of the problem and detect the plugins that are slowing down your site.
+The uncluttered user interface of the WP Performance Profiler, is easily navigable, allowing you to get straight to the root of the problem and detect where performance is slow on your site.

 There are two ways to install the plugin.
 We recommend you install this as a ‘must-use’ plugin, which gives the best results and gives you much more detailed and accurate information.

 To install the WP Performance Profiler as a must-use plugin (recommended):

 - If you don’t already have a folder called `mu-plugins` inside your wp-content directory, create one

 - Copy the contents of the zip file into `wp-content/mu-plugins`

 - Login to the admin panel of your site, this will create the required database tables

 - Go to Profiler > Settings in the admin area and configure the level of logging you want

 - For multisite networks, repeat steps 3 and 4 for every site in the network